iterative/dvc.org/static/docs/commands-reference/pull.md

 If one or more `targets` are specified, DVC only considers the files associated with those DVC-files.
-Using the `--with-deps` option DVC tracks dependencies backward through the [pipeline](/doc/get-started/pipeline) to find data files to pull.
+Using the `--with-deps` option DVC tracks dependencies backward through the target [pipeline](/doc/get-started/pipeline) to find data files to pull.

 After data file is in cache DVC, `dvc pull` uses OS-specific mechanisms like reflinks or hardlinks to put it in the workspace without copying.
 See